Sorrento vs Positano: An Honest Comparison from Someone Who’s Stayed in Both

 2. Sorrento vs Positano: the short answer

-If you just want the verdict without reading the whole thing, here it is.
+If you just want the verdict without reading the whole guide, here it is.

-Choose Sorrento if you want easy transport, better value hotels, and the freedom to move around without constantly checking ferry times.
-It’s practical, well-connected, and far less hard work day to day.
+Choose Sorrento if you want easy transport, better‑value hotels and the freedom to move around without planning your day around ferry timetables.
+It’s practical, well‑connected and far less effort day to day.

-If you’re still comparing all the towns, my guide to where to stay on the Amalfi Coast breaks down Positano, Sorrento, Amalfi and Ravello in more detail.t!
+➡️ If you’re still comparing all the towns, my guide to where to stay on the Amalfi Coast breaks down Positano, Sorrento, Amalfi and Ravello in more detail.

 3. Accessibility & mobility: the bit most guides gloss over